oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 **Clearing the Partition Table from a LUN**

 **Important:** You must run this procedure on the correct LUN so that you do not inadvertently destroy data.
+{: .alert .alert-info}

 Run the `dd` command with the ID of the LUN that you want to reuse, the maximum number of bytes to read and write at a time, and the number of input blocks to copy: